ApeWorX/ape/docs/userguides/compile.md

 2. **Pre-existing Contract Types**: If you have a contract type JSON that was compiled elsewhere, you can include it in your project.
    This is useful if you are unable or unwilling to install a compiler.

+3. **Pre-existing Contract Binary**: If you have an artifact with binary compiled elsewhere, you can include it in your project.
+  This is useful if you want to use contracts from much larger projects as dependency for your test cases.

 **WARN**: You may have to adjust the name and source ID of the contract type in the JSON to match the new file name in your project.

 ## Other Compiler Plugins